Ashleydai2003/Cove/Backend/API.md

 Notes:
 - Attendee list hygiene: attendee list is limited to the first 10 RSVPs by most recent.
 - Over-fetch prevention: sensitive relations (full RSVP graph) are only fetched when the user is entitled to full details.
+- Privacy: Location and guest list (rsvps) are only provided to event hosts or users who have RSVP'd to the event.

 ### `/invites`